sveawebpay/java-integration/index.md

 (Deprecated -- to issue a credit invoice, you can specify credit order rows to deliver using setCreditInvoice() and addOrderRows().
 Use the WebPayAdmin.creditOrderRow entrypoint instead.)

-To deliver an invoice, partpayment or card order in full, use the WebPay::deliverOrder entrypoint without specifying order rows.
+To deliver an invoice, partpayment or card order in full, use the WebPay.deliverOrder entrypoint without specifying order rows.

 When specifying orderrows, WebPay.deliverOrder is used in a similar way to WebPay.createOrder and makes use of the same order item information.
 Add order rows that you want delivered and send the request, specified rows will automatically be matched to the rows sent when creating the order.